tromp/tromp.github.io/_posts/2024-04-15-gaming-the-coordinates.md

 </svg>

 Sensei's library [1] lists several systems of coordinates for the standard 19x19 size Go board.
-The system shown above must rank as one of the more uncommon ones.
+The system shown above must rank as one of the more unusual ones.

 It was inspired by a recent email from fellow games researcher Ryan Hayward, in which he noticed that the number of legal triangular boards is 19, and that the number of legal games one can